adityakumar43/synent-task2-loginpageUI-aditya/README.md

-# Login Page
+# Login Page UI

 ## 📌 Project Overview

-The **Login Page** is a frontend web development project built using **HTML5** and **CSS3**.
+The **Login Page UI** is a frontend web development project built using **HTML5** and **CSS3**.
 The objective of this project is to create a visually appealing, responsive, and user-friendly authentication interface while implementing modern UI/UX design principles.

 This project demonstrates the practical implementation of responsive web design, Glassmorphism effects, CSS animations, gradient backgrounds, and interactive user interface components.